 - Accelerate timeline of Mayor’s Action Plan for Safer Streets: the official announcement from 2019 stated projects would be complete by the end of 2021, yet the ATL DOT budget narrative says three years from now--2023.

 - Fund 80-100 miles of LIT lanes and sidewalk repairs to meet the needs of essential workers and trips and provide a timeline.

 Address where the 3.5% of the General Fund set aside for infrastructure maintenance per ordinance 14-O-1513 appears.
 Designate those funds for safe space for walking & wheelchair use.

 - Designate Tuskegee Airmen Academy (TAG) as the City’s pilot Safe Routes to School program and allocate $450,000 for safety improvements to facilitate safe walking and biking to school

-- Show the remaining Council District pots of Renew Atlanta funding and spend it on tactical sidewalks
+- Spend the remaining Council District Renew Atlanta funds on tactical sidewalks.

 There are communities in the city of Atlanta with almost no sidewalks at all.
 Often, these are the same neighborhoods that have been most harmed by transportation projects such as highways splitting their neighborhoods in half.
 This is partly due to redlining policies that imposed structural racism on neighborhood development.
 Communities with lower sidewalk coverage also have higher rates of walking and riding transit, are disproportionately located within the High Injury Network, and have a larger share of Black residents.
 These neighborhoods are also home to many people with essential jobs who rely on transit.